HappyFrowl/documentation/StorageManagement.md

----

-# Fuser
-- Shows which process is using a particular directory.
-- Outputs the process ID.

 ### Examples:
 - `ps -aux | grep <pid>`: Find the process details.
 - `ps -auxf`: Shows a tree overview of all processes.